adajo1/storage.js/README.md

 easydb.js
 =========

-easydb.js is a free and open source JavaScript library for HTML5 database management.
+easydb.js is a free and open source JavaScript class for HTML5 database management.
 Using syntax and methods similar to SQL.

 This is a client database storage and can only be used within your browser.